Types of Vitamin C: Which is Best for Your Skin?

 - Consider Your Skin Type: For sensitive skin types, it is best to avoid potentially irritating forms like l-ascorbic acid despite its strong effects.
 Instead, choose a product with stable forms like tetrahexyldecyl ascorbate, sodium ascorbyl phosphate, ascorbyl palmitate, or magnesium ascorbyl phosphate.
 To increase potency, choose a product that also includes other gentle, antioxidant-rich ingredients like aloe vera and jojoba oil.

-- Concentration and PH Levels: Vitamin C degrades at a PH of over 4, losing its effectiveness.
+- Concentration and PH Levels: L-ascorbic acid is most effective at a pH of ~3.5.
 Ideally, choose a product with a PH level of about 3.5 to promote the best absorption.
-When it comes to concentration, choose a formula with a 10-20% concentration to help prevent irritation, or lower if you have sensitive skin.
+When it comes to concentration, choose a formula with a 10-15% concentration to help prevent irritation, or lower if you have sensitive skin.

 - Stability: While l-ascorbic acid is the most potent of the forms of vitamin C, it is also the least stable and has the shortest shelf life.
 Packaging is also important, as vitamin C degrades quickly with light and air exposure, so ensure the product you choose is carefully sealed.